garciaalvaro/post-meta-controls/README.txt

 To make use of meta in your Custom Post Type remember that **custom-fields** needs to be set in the **includes** property of the [register_post_type function](https://codex.wordpress.org/Function_Reference/register_post_type).
 Also, to activate the Gutenberg/Block editor in the post editor **editor** needs to be set in the same property (*includes*).

-**Notes**
-This is an example of how to add a sidebar inside the editor.
-In this case it will display a sidebar with one tab, one panel and two settings inside it: **buttons** and **checkbox**.
-The sidebar will appear in every:

 = Registering a sidebar with post meta controls =

 **Notes**